MAIN PAGE

 Simultaneously two of the members, the future film director Mika Taanila and Jari Härkönen, now a photographer, started to shoot super-8 films with ”no discernible aim or verbally definable idea”, as Taanila later wrote.
 In 2005 he went through the material and edited a new 23-minute screening version out of compilations shown previously only at a few private parties over the 1980’s.
 For the soundtrack of this work, "Hermafrodiitit" (”Hermaphrodites”), he segued seven tracks from Swissair’s cassette albums.
 The gloom and desperation of the early 1980s’ cultural climate can be distinctly heard through layers of tape hiss and recent post-punk revivals, but somewhat unusually for the time of creation of Swissair’s oeuvre, the key is in the perplexing humour which permeates every moment of ”Hermafrodiitit” and is reflected in its title.

-Swissair's last cassette, "15. joulukuuta 1981" from 1982 will be re-released later this year as a download-only album.
+Swissair's last cassette, "15. joulukuuta 1981" from 1982 was re-released as an online album in September 2009.

 Below are two excerpts from the film "Hermafrodiitit".
 The film is intended to be screened as a dual projection so that two super-8 projectors are manually synched to start at around the same time.
 In addition to this the sound is also synched manually.
 This way every screening is different.
 You can try it with these looped video fragments: